 • Manage contractors

-• Track timelines
+• Track the budget

-• Keep clients informed
+• Keep lenders informed

-In my 25+ years investing in Tampa Bay real estate, I have learned something important:
+After more than 25 years investing in Tampa Bay real estate, I have learned something important:

 The Biggest Mistake Investors Make